 The answer to that question depends on three things: the teacher’s purpose, the learners’ needs, and a good understanding of how young people develop in a digital age.
 In other words, classroom management is about building positive relationships with students from whom you expect high levels of engagement.

 This is a scary concept for a lot of teachers.
-There is a misconception that loud means lack of control and that your classroom management philosophy is shot.
+There is a misconception that being loud means a lack of control and that your classroom management philosophy is shot.
 In many cases, that is certainly true.
-But in a truly student-centered environment, anyone who is curious about the noise and comes to take a look for themselves to see all the action that is taking place in the classroom.
+But in a truly student-centered environment, anyone who is curious about the noise comes to take a look for themselves to see all the action that is taking place in the classroom.

 Of course, make sure there is an understanding amongst your students if you have thin walls or can be a disturbance to other classes around you.
 A student-centered classroom isn’t an opportunity to be rude to your colleagues.
 But there are a variety of ways to make sure your students are keeping it at a dull roar (a noise meter, as a very simple example) while keeping your classroom management philosophy intact.